scania-digital-design-system/tegel/.github/CODE_STYLE.md

 with 'internal'.
 This is to make it as clear as possible to a user that this is an internal event that the components are using, but the user should not interact with it.
 E.g. `internalTdsPropsChange`.

+### Development version of Storybook
+https://develop--tegel-storybook.netlify.app/ is a Storybook version connected to the develop branch.
+It offers the possibility to check out the version of code that is merged to develop branch.
+It can be used to see a version of code that is about to be released or to do a regression test.